CJGlitter/MS-Print_Install/README.md

 This is the program to install it.
 It's stylized.
 I will be making a simplified version soon with no "bells & whistles" to share with BTHD

-As of 2/21/2020, MS_Printer_Setup is identical to Print-Amer-Setup, bit it is named more clearly and intended for distribution to only BT-MS
+As of 2/21/2020, MS_Printer_Setup is identical to Print-Amer-Setup, but it is named more clearly and intended for distribution to only BT-MS

+Current release is a .zip folder with accompanying instructions.
+The actual file is ran from the terminal per the instructions.

+Future releases will be self-contained and require less interraction with the terminal.